Jack Antonio Coia, 1898 - 1981. Architect

 Benno Schotz

-Born in Estonia, Benno Schotz came to Glasgow in 1913 to study engineering at Glasgow Royal Technical College.
-He then became a draughtsman with a Clyde shipping firm before going on to study sculpture at Glasgow School of Art.
-Schotz later became Head of the Sculpture and Ceramic Departments at...
+Born in Estonia, then part of the Russian Empire, Benno Schotz came to Glasgow in 1912 to study engineering at Glasgow Royal Technical College.
+He started working as a draughtsman with a Clyde shipping firm while taking evening classes at the Glasgow School of Art.
+He later became Head of the...